 ‘Why, should a man steal your honour in such a fashion I would shoot him myself.’

 ‘I confess to you all that this great panthera tigris has me in a tither but before the day is out he will be mine.’
 Charles stood up alarmingly quick.
-Robert tensed for a second for he was not used to his quick actions, Charles held up his glass with a straight arm in the air going into the middle of the table and his companions.
+Robert tensed for a second for he was not used to his quick actions, Charles held up his glass.

-They all stood up and held their glasses in the air as if they were going to create some four ring symbolic logo.
+They all stood up and held their glasses in the air as if to create some four ring symbolic logo.

 ‘To the tiger.’ said George.

 ‘To the thrill of the chase.’ said Charles and as soon as he did their glasses all clinked and the four men downed the last of their drinks.